Chiropractic controversy and criticism

+Legal battles, including the landmark Wilk v.
+AMA case and Simon Singh's libel suit, highlight tensions between chiropractors and mainstream medicine.
+Ethical issues, such as misleading advertising and opposition to vaccination, continue to draw criticism.
+Despite efforts to modernize, chiropractic remains controversial within both the medical community and the public sphere.

 In 2008, Simon Singh was sued for libel by the British Chiropractic Association (BCA) for criticizing their activities in a column in The Guardian.
 A preliminary hearing took place at the Royal Courts of Justice in front of judge David Eady.
 The judge held that merely using the phrase "happily promotes bogus treatments" meant that he was stating, as a matter of fact, that the British Chiropractic Association was being consciously dishonest in promoting chiropractic for treating the children's ailments in question.
 An editorial in Nature has suggested that the BCA may be trying to suppress debate and that this use of British libel law is a burden on the right to freedom of expression, which is protected by the European Convention on Human Rights.
 The libel case ended with the BCA withdrawing its suit in 2010.

 Chiropractors historically were strongly opposed to vaccination based on their belief that all diseases were traceable to causes in the spine, and therefore could not be affected by vaccines.
 Some chiropractors continue to be opposed to vaccination.
 Early opposition to water fluoridation included chiropractors in the U.S. Some chiropractors opposed water fluoridation as being incompatible with chiropractic philosophy and an infringement of personal freedom.
 More recently, other chiropractors have actively promoted fluoridation, and several chiropractic organizations have endorsed scientific principles of public health.